tchoi8/itpsir/README.md

 # itp sir

 I will be a SIR[(Somethings In Residence)](https://tisch.nyu.edu/itp/itp-people/faculty/somethings-in-residence-sirs/taeyoon-choi) at NYU ITP this Spring.
-I will keep record of my research and work during SIR on this repo.
+I will keep record of my research and work during SIR on this repository.

-#Research interest and projects
+My current research interest and projects.

 ## Experimental pedagogy
 - Documenting and publishing materials from the classes I taught at ITP, [Performing Participation](https://github.com/tchoi8/PerformingParticipation) annd [To Remember and Forget](https://github.com/tchoi8/RememberAndForget)